top of page

 Why Knowing Your Freedom Number Matters

-• Avoid underselling your business for a figure that won’t sustain you.
+• Avoid Underselling: Don’t sell your business for a figure that won’t sustain your lifestyle.

-• Decide on the right deal structure - full sale, part-exit, or earn-out.
+• Decide on the Right Deal Structure: Choose between a full sale, part-exit, or earn-out.

-• Plan for tax so you keep more of what you earn.
+• Plan for Tax: Keep more of what you earn.

 Step-by-Step: How to Calculate Your Freedom Number